Here's what you need to get the job done:

 - Nylon brush

-WINDOW CLEANING – Remove the screen and rinse it.
+Clean the Bathroom WindowCleaning your windows puts a finishing touch on any room.
+Remove the screen and rinse it.
 Use a squeegee to clean the window glass.
 Wash the sills, tracks and casing, using an old toothbrush or compressed air for hard-to-reach places.
 Vacuum blinds and shades or wipe with a damp microfiber cloth.
 Metal and vinyl blinds can be washed in a bathtub of warm, soapy water and a cup of white vinegar (be sure to fully tighten blinds before removing them from their brackets), then rinse and dry flat on a towel.
-Vacuum or launder curtains, drapes and valances.
+Vacuum or launder curtains, drapes, and valances.